rfigurelli/RadioText/RadioText_White_Paper_v1_0.md

 ## Executive Summary

 Drawing inspiration from the golden age of broadcast—when a single transmitter could reach millions with music, drama, and news—RadioText redefines that model for a world constrained by bandwidth and power.
-Rather than resurrecting purely audio streams, it proposes a versatile framework where **expressive, adaptive text**—shaped by large language models and encoded by default via the Model Context Protocol (MCP) [13], while remaining extensible to other protocols—flows unbounded across any conceivable medium.
+Rather than resurrecting purely audio streams, it proposes a versatile framework where **expressive, adaptive text**—shaped by large language models and encoded by default via the eXtended Content Protocol (XCP) [14], while remaining extensible to other protocols such as MCP [13]—flows unbounded across any conceivable medium.

 Imagine brief educational lessons, community announcements, or safety alerts generated autonomously and payload-minimized into UTF-8 text.
 These messages traverse radio waves, infrared beams, power-line signals, mechanical vibrations, or digital networks—analog and digital alike—adapting to each channel’s capabilities and constraints.
 On the receiving end, minimal endpoints—from smartwatches and LED tickers to compact audio modules and IoT sensors—locally enrich these text streams into audio narration, images, or video, blending simplicity with rich-media possibilities.